zoolanders/documentation/02.extensions/zoolingual/01.basics/05.faq/docs.md

 * **Does the plugin support MariaDB database?** <br /> By default, no. Please contact [our support](https://zoolanders.zendesk.com/) for further instructions.

 * **Does ZOOlingual support category ordering by the translated name?** No, it is a limitation.
 For all languages the items are sorted by the default language.

+* **Why when searching Items by name in a specific language it returns results from other languages?** It's a known limitation and currently there is no a workaround.